Universe (role-playing game): Reception

+Steve List reviewed Universe for Different Worlds magazine and stated that "Universe is a far cry from what Traveller is now, but given the same time for development of background and publication of supplementary material, it could easily equal Traveller in its richness.
+However, it will always be a slower game to play."

 In the November 1981 issue of Dragon (before TSR's takeover of SPI), Jeff Swycaffer admired the four-color star map, calling it "striking."
 He also liked the character generation system, "the most complex and complete character-generation system that role-playing has yet developed."
 The one thing Swycaffer didn't like about the character generation system was "the standard SPI obsession with play balance.
 For every advantage and bonus a character is given, there is a corresponding disadvantage."
 Swycaffer also found the Character Action rules to be "dense, slow, and for referees without a computer, just about useless."
 In comparison to rival science fiction game Traveller Swycaffer believed that "Universe, in what it offers, is superior."
 He concluded with a strong recommendation, saying, "In time, with proper supplementation of its own (SPI has great plans for add-on elements), it has promise of becoming far more.
 Buy it."